pieths/windbg-extensions/docs/mcp_server_setup.md

 - Check that the MCP server is running in WinDbg (`!MCPServerStatus`)

 **Copilot Not Using WinDbg Commands:**
+- Confirm `windbg_mcp.instructions.md` and `chromium_debugging.instructions.md`
-- Confirm `windbg_mcp_chromium.instructions.md` is in the correct location
+  are in the correct location and are included with the query.
 - Verify MCP settings are enabled in VS Code
 - Restart VS Code after configuration changes (shouldn't be necessary but might help)